In this article:

 This compensation helps maintain the blockchain's decentralised nature, keeping it secure and free from central control.
 Gas fees are essentially a democratic means of rewarding those who maintain crypto networks.

-When swapping, sending, selling, or claiming presale tokens, you will see an estimated gas fee.
+When swapping, sending, selling, or claiming upcoming tokens, you will see an estimated gas fee.
 This estimated amount can fluctuate slightly, so it's always good to have a healthy amount of ETH, BNB, and POL in your Best Wallet.

 Remember, Best Wallet doesn't set or receive any gas fees.